 Jennings Fine Art Exhibition

-My first one man exhibition of original drawings will be held in May 2017.
-That is drawings made for their own sake not for publication in a book.
+My first one man exhibition of original drawings will be held from June 19th 2017 at The Art Workers’ Guild 6 Queen Square Bloomsbury London WC1N 3AT.
+The drawings were made for their own sake not for publication in a book.
 Most of the series have been inspired by Debussy’s settings of Verlaine’s poetry.
 I especially like the ones about cold parks peopled with Watteau like figures such as the series Fetes Galantes.
 I have already made several drawings as pictured below.
 All the works are watercolour and mixed media on paper and will be published in a catalogue.
 All works will be for sale through Jennings Fine Art.
 If you would like to be sent a catalogue let me know through this site.

 at The Art Workers Guild 6 Queen Square Bloomsbury London WC1N 3AT March 2nd – March 10th 2015